grantbrooksgoodman/gamma/README.md

 # gamma
-This repository is for work on project code name Yosemite.
+This repository is for work on project code name Gamma.